 The skin becomes inflamed when acne breakouts occur.
 These blemishes also damage skin cells, sometimes causing scars to form after the acne has cleared.
 Argan oil has been used for centuries to heal skin scars.

 Due to its anti-oxidant Vitamin E component and its squalene property, this oil can heal the damaged cells, aid in new cell growth, and help fade scars.
-Massage a couple of drops of the oil gently onto skin; let the excess air dry.
+Massage a couple of drops of the oil gently onto skin; let the excess air dry.#5 Makeup Remover

 Argan oil is very gentle, making it a fine cleansing agent to remove makeup from your face.
 It doesn’t sting or burn skin as some chemical cosmetic removers might.
-Simply apply it onto the face and eyelids with your fingertips and wipe makeup off with a cloth.
+Simply apply it on the face and eyelids with your fingertips and wipe makeup off with a cloth.#6 Temporary Tatoo Remover

 Just as argan oil can remove cosmetics, you can also use it to safely remove temporary tattoos, even on a child’s skin.
 Let the oil soak in for a minute or so before rubbing the image away with a washcloth.
-Finish up with a soap-and-water wash and pat the area dry.
+Finish up with a soap-and-water wash and pat the area dry.#7 Healing Accelerator

 Speed up the healing process for skin that is cracked, irritated, or burned by smoothing argan oil onto skin.